LOLAPPS-Project/LOLAPPS/README.md

 # Living off the Land Applications
+IMPORTANT UPDATE: As of August 20th, 2023 - This project is being paused.
+It may restart in January of 2024.
+Feel free to submit PRs if you'd like, but there's no guarantee any will be resolved until the new year.

 LOLAPPS is a compendium of applications that can be used to carry out day-to-day exploitation.

 <img src="https://github.com/LOLAPPS-Project/lolapps-project.github.io/blob/master/assets/logo.png" height="250">